National Reconciliation Week 2020

 National Reconciliation Week is a time for all Australians to learn about our shared histories, cultures and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.
-To educate yourself on Australia’s Indigenous history I invite you to visit
+To educate yourself on Australia’s Indigenous history, please visit:

 - Reconciliation SA’s website https://reconciliationsa.org.au/

 - Colebrook Home Memorial Park in Eden Hills to listen to their stories via the listening posts

 - You can also find information on the Park via this link https://www.mitchamcouncil.sa.gov.au/discover/places-to-visit/colebrook-home-memorial

 - Follow Blackwood Reconciliation Group’s page on Facebook @BlackwoodReconciliationGroup